Landonscorner2/purehtml/README.md

 This project isn't finished, and currently doesn't have anything useful on it.

-Warning: This project doesn't work well with Dark Mode, turn it off.
+This project doesn't work well with dark mode, turn it off.